Developer Guide

 -

-Use case: Delete a person
+Use case: Delete a customer

 MSS

-- User requests to list persons
+- User requests to list customers

-- ClientEase shows a list of persons
+- ClientEase shows a list of customers

 -

-ClientEase deletes the person
+ClientEase deletes the customer

 Use case ends.